ClaytonFarr/sveltekit-netlify-stripe-fauna-example/README.md

 - to improve UX, add messaging when a user's session expires (see `sessionExpired` flags in code for start of this)
 - to improve UX, add functionality to refresh user's JWT cookie before expiration during an active session (see `touchTime` in code for start of this)
 - add views and UX to handle attempted logins from accounts with cancelled or paused subscriptions
-- implement UX/UI testing library at this point, before app grows (e.g. [Cypress](https://docs.cypress.io/guides/overview/why-cypress))
+- implement UX/UI testing library at this point, before app grows further (e.g. [Cypress](https://www.cypress.io/))
+- implement a more robust logging & monitoring solution (beyond current server console.logs), before app grows further
 - test app's current accessibility, GDPR compliance, and performance
 - configure [Netlify Build Plugins](https://www.netlify.com/products/build/plugins/) to help automate and regulate any requirements you care about
 - test [Netlify Analytics](https://www.netlify.com/products/analytics/) with application to see if it's worth utilizing